 - Since hedge funds are not necessarily required to be registered with the Securities & Exchange Commission (SEC), the investors can become defensive in their approach.
 Hedge funds are typically sold in Private offerings which means they are not publicly reported like Mutual funds.
 Such comparison may reduce the benefits of a FOF over Mutual Funds.

-- The aspect of Diversification can be a double edged sword whereby a mixture of various kinds of hedge funds may reduce an investor’s exposure; however investors will be subject to higher fees but volatile returns.
+- The aspect of Diversification can be a double-edged sword whereby a mixture of various kinds of hedge funds may reduce an investor’s exposure; however, investors will be subject to higher fees but volatile returns.
 Hence too much of diversification may not necessarily be a beneficial option.

-Risk of Investments in Fund of Funds
+Risk of Investments in FOF

 - Lack of Liquidity: Hedge funds whether registered or unregistered are investments difficult to be converted into cash in addition to possible restrictions on its transfer or re-selling ability.
-There are no fixed rules on pricing of its securities especially the illiquid ones.
-When price of a security is not available, its value may be calculated on the basis of either price available by Bloomberg data or at cost.
+There are no fixed rules on a pricing of its securities especially the illiquid ones.
+When the price of a security is not available, its value may be calculated on the basis of either price available by Bloomberg data or at cost.
 Registered units of the hedge funds may not be redeemable at investor’s discretion and perhaps there is no established secondary market for the sale of such hedge fund units.
 In simple words, one may not be able to exit the investment at the desire of the investor.

 - Over- Diversification: A FOF needs to co-ordinate its holdings else it will not add value.
 If not vigilant, it may unintentionally collect a group of hedge funds which duplicate its various positions or could represent sub-standard quality in relation to the rest of the market.
 Multiple individual hedge fund holdings with the aim of successful diversification are likely to reduce the benefits of dynamic management, despite executing the double-fee structure at the meantime.
 A number of studies have been conducted regarding the number of hedge fund for diversification, but the “sweet spot” seems to be around 8 to 15 hedge funds.